Affordable Care Act 101

 Preventative / Wellness Services and Chronic Disease Management

-Preventative medical testing and services such as annual exams, mammograms, physicals, colonoscopies, well-baby and well-child visits.
+Preventative medical testing and services such as annual exams, mammograms, physicals, colonoscopies, well-baby/child visits.

 Pediatric Services for those under age 19, including Dental and Vision

 A full host of medical services for children.
-Also some basic dental and vision services (not true dental and vision insurance).
+Also some basic dental and vision services like exams.

 Two Important Guarantees the ACA Offers You

-Maximum Out of Pocket Costs and No Lifetime Maximums on Benefits
+Maximum Out of Pocket Costs and No Lifetime Benefit Maximums

-The ACA also guarantees that there can be no cap on the amount of medical expense costs an insurer may have to pay, both in one plan year, and also over the policy lifetime.
-In short, there is no lifetime maximum limit on benefits.
+The ACA also guarantees that there can be no cap on the amount of medical expense costs an insurer may have to pay for your care, both in one plan year, and also over the policy lifetime.
+In short, there is no lifetime benefit maximum limit.

 The Affordable Care Act requires health insurance providers to offer to renew or continue in force coverage at the option of the policyholder.
 In other words, the health insurance policies are “guaranteed renewable” each plan year.